FairyJ/MiceVsElephant/README.md

 * The striking distance is set to 6 units.
 * There are 4 elephants and 7 mice at the start.

-Animals can move (and be ``snot shot'' launched) in eight directions.
+Animals can move (and be ''snot shot'' launched) in eight directions.
 The directions are the same as those that a king or queen can move in chess.
 Adjacent squares in the diagonal direction are considered to be separated by a distance of 1 unit for purposes of movement.
 * Mice are sneaky and fast.
 They make two moves for every move the elephant makes.
 * An animal can only move to a square adjacent to the square it currently occupies.